adrianflutur/flutter_improved_scrolling/README.md

 - #### Programatically scroll using the mouse wheel

-  > You need to set `enableCustomMouseWheelScrolling: true` and then you can configure the scrolling speed by using `customMouseWheelScrollConfig: CustomMouseWheelScrollConfig(...)`
+  > You need to set `enableCustomMouseWheelScrolling: true` and then you can configure the scrolling speed, duration and curve by using `customMouseWheelScrollConfig: CustomMouseWheelScrollConfig(...)`

 - #### Horizontal scrolling using Left/Right arrows or Shift + mouse wheel